seqan/seqan3/doc/tutorial/alphabet/index.md

 2. counts the number of occurrences for each nucleotide in an array of size `alphabet size` and
 3. calculates the GC content.

-The seqan3::dna5 type ensures that invalid characters in the input sequence are converted to 'N'.
+The seqan3::dna5 type ensures that invalid characters in the input sequence are converted to
+<code>'N'</code>.
 Note that these characters should not influence the GC content.

 Pass the sequences `CATTACAG` (3/8 = 37.5%) and `ANNAGAT` (1/5 = 20%) to your program and check
 if your results are correct.